Isaachi1/react-native-secure-ls/README.md

 ## Features

 * Secure data with various types of encryption including `AES`, `DES`, `Rabbit` and `RC4`. (defaults to `Base64` encoding).
-* Compress data before storing it to `localStorage` to save extra bytes (defaults to `true`).
+* Compress data before storing it to `AsyncStorage` to save extra bytes (defaults to `true`).
-* Advanced API wrapper over `localStorage` API, providing other basic utilities.
+* Advanced API wrapper over `AsyncStorage` API, providing other basic utilities.
-* Save data in multiple keys inside `localStorage` and `secure-ls` will always remember it's creation.
+* Save data in multiple keys inside `AsyncStorage` and `secure-ls` will always remember it's creation.

 ## Installation